AttorneyOnline/docs/AO Documentation/docs/authoring/Common Errors.md

 Just download and install [this](https://aka.ms/vs/16/release/vc_redist.x86.exe), and it'll be up and running!

-## "It looks like your client isn't s
+## "It looks like your client isn't set up correctly"

+If you get this error, probably means you did one of two things:

+ - You downloaded only the executable and the DLLs needed for it
+ - The download that your non-Vanilla server gave you is fucked up.
+ -
+ The solution for both those scenarios?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4NTcwMTkyOCw4ODM3NDg4NDAsMTAyOD
+eyJoaXN0b3J5IjpbMTgyMzczMTAwOSw4ODM3NDg4NDAsMTAyOD
 UyMTc2OV19
 -->